When To Start a New Paragraph

 Short paragraphs put air around what you write and make it look inviting, whereas one long chunk of type can discourage the reader from even starting to read.

 This quote comes via one of my favorite blogs, AdviceToWriters.com.
 It’s not a normal blog.
 Instead of his own articles, the creator, Jon Winokur, simply publishes daily quotations on writing by writers.
 They are normally thought-provoking and often inspiring.
 I share them almost everyday on the WriteAtHome Facebook page, but you should think about subscribing directly.

 This quote by William Zinsser, author of my favorite book on writing — On Writing Well — resonates with every writing teacher.
 It also seemed serendipitous, since it relates to a post I did recently on the required length of paragraphs.

 Most of us were taught that a good paragraph begins with a topic sentence that contains the main idea, followed by some number of body sentences, and ending with a concluding sentence that brings closure to the paragraph.
 This kind of instruction is typical in elementary school.
 It’s often much later that we figure out that, well, nobody really writes that way.

 Seriously.
-No professional writers consciously think about a topic sentence and a concluding sentence.
-None.
+Few professional writers consciously think about a topic sentence and a concluding sentence.
 And they certainly don’t feel constrained by some sort of paragraph formula.